akarsh1888/questions/README.md

 <!-- CSS -->

-1. Explain Box Model
+1. Explain Box Model (actual width/height might be different from what you think)
 2. Different CSS Selectors
 3. CSS Specificity
 4. Padding vs Margin
-5. display:none vs visibility:hidden
+5. display:none vs visibility:hidden vs opacity:0
 6. CSS Modules and What is SCSS
 7. rem vs em vs px Properties
 8. Centering a Div in a body tag